Echinochloacrus-pavonis

 Desc: Annual or short-lived perennial grass.
 Stems can be from 1 to 5 feet tall, seedhead stems sprawling, bent or erect.

-Identification notes: Seedheads rebranch, usually droop, often rice-like.
+Identification Notes: Seedheads rebranch, usually droop, often rice-like.
 Upper lemmas narrowly ovate to elliptical, never with a line of minute hairs which distinguishes it from E. crus-galls.
 Lower lemmas often awned; upper lemmas scarcely exceeding the glumes.

 Grass Type: Annual Rhizomes: N Stolons: N